zolkin/CalcisHumilis/docs/olimex-pico2xl-wiring.md

 - PIN_DATA = 12

 These pins satisfy the RP2040 I2S requirement that WS (LRCK) is adjacent to BCK (either BCK+1 or BCK‑1).
 The pins are defined per-board and consumed by the audio core.

+## PCM5102A DAC (I2S/IIS audio output)

+The PCM5102A modules (e.g., Hiletgo/green boards) work great with the same 3‑wire I2S used above.
+No control bus is required.

+Core I2S connections (use the current board pins):
+- BCK → GPIO10
+- LRCK/WS → GPIO11
+- DIN/SD → GPIO12
+- MCLK/SCK: not required in the common I2S mode; leave unconnected
+- GND → GND, VIN → 5V (many modules accept 5V and regulate to 3.3V internally; check your PCB; if 3.3V‑only, use 3V3)

+Typical module side pins (names vary by vendor):
+- FMT (format select): tie to GND for standard I2S.
+Other settings select left‑justified modes.
+- XSMT (mute): tie HIGH (3V3) to enable outputs.
+Optionally wire to a spare GPIO for software mute/pop control.
+- FLT (filter): leave default (pulled low = “sharp” roll‑off).
+Pull HIGH for “slow/soft” roll‑off if preferred.
+- DEMP (de‑emphasis): leave default (off).
+- A3V3/3V3: on‑board analog 3.3V rail (provided by module regulator) — do not use as a supply.
+- AGND/GND: analog ground; ensure a solid ground reference to the board.

+Notes:
+- No I2C or SPI configuration is needed — the device auto‑configures from the I2S stream and FMT pin.
+- MCLK is optional on the PCM5102A; the module locks from BCK/LRCK with standard ratios used by the firmware.
+- The existing firmware pin assignment (BCK=10, LRCK=11, DATA=12) satisfies the RP2350 I2S GPIO adjacency rule for WS and BCK.

+Minimal wiring
+- The module works with only five connections: BCK, DIN, LRCK (WS), GND, and VIN.
+All other pins can remain unconnected.
+- If you’re reusing a 5‑pin header previously used for a PCM5100 module, you can keep the same five signals; no control pins are required.

+Solder bridges (H1L–H4L) on many PCM5102A boards
+- H1L: FLT — Filter select.
+Normal latency (Low) / Low latency (High)
+- H2L: DEMP — De‑emphasis for 44.1 kHz.
+Off (Low) / On (High)
+- H3L: XSMT — Soft‑mute.
+Soft mute (Low) / Soft un‑mute (High)
+- H4L: FMT — Audio format.
+I2S (Low) / Left‑justified (High)

+Recommended defaults (if you need to touch them):
+- FLT: Low (normal/sharp roll‑off), DEMP: Low (off), XSMT: High (un‑mute), FMT: Low (I2S)

+Caution on H/L polarity
+- Some boards label the H/L silk near a two‑pad solder bridge; the “left” pad may be High and the “right” pad Low (observed on one tested module).
+Verify the polarity for your PCB before changing bridges.
+If you encounter issues, set the bridges explicitly to FLT=Low, DEMP=Low, XSMT=High, FMT=Low and retest.

 ## Trigger button and status LEDs